Rising-Stars-by-Sunshine/csecon206-Yuchen-PS2/README.md

 ### Spotlight
 [Game theory reflection and exploration in Overleaf](https://github.com/Rising-Stars-by-Sunshine/csecon206-Yuchen-PS2/blob/main/code/CSECON206_ProblemSet2_Spring2023_Yuchen%20(1).pdf)

-In the Overleaf.zip file, some concepts including history of Game Theory, some important formula of Bayesian Nash Equilibrium, and some glossaries are introduced.
+The Overleaffile, includes the introduction of Game Theory history, some important formula, definitions, theorems and proofs of Bayesian Nash Equilibrium, and Game Theory Glossary Table.

 [Normal and extensive form games in Colab]()